chinapedia/wikipedia.abstract.en/Page/House_of_Romanov.md

 Execution of Tsar and family

-Ipatjew-Haus2.jpg

-ChurchOn_Blood.jpg's "Church on the Blood", built on the spot where the last Tsar and his family were killed]]
+'s "Church on the Blood", built on the spot where the last Tsar and his family were killed]]

 On the night of 17 July 1918, Bolshevik authorities acting on Yakov Sverdlov's orders in Moscow and led locally by Filip Goloschekin and Yakov Yurovsky, shot Nicholas II, his immediate family and four servants in the Ipatiev House's cellar.